Keyboard shortcuts

 Change

-Represents a single data modification.
+Represents a single data modification recorded in the audit trail.

 #![allow(unused)]